Schroedinger-Hat/community/community-membership.md

 # Contributors

-Contributors are continuously active in the community.
-Contributors are expected to remain active to the community.
+Contributors are continuously active members of the community.
+Contributors are expected to remain active in the community.

 **Defined by**: Contributor of the Schrödinger Hat GitHub organization and assigned to the Contributor role in the Discord server.